SHENYue0324/SHENYue0324.github.io/publications.md

 ## PhD Girls Seminar

 - I am co-organizing a PhD Girls Seminar with the other three girls.
-Following the university's PhD course syllabus, we read and share papers each week.
-And then we do some brainstorming to come up with new ideas.
+Following the university's PhD course syllabus, we read papers, presented what we learned, and brainstormed to come up with new ideas.
 - [Here is our public web.](https://dazzling-airedale-696.notion.site/fcb46293ef1b4a2294bd035ee6121e36?v=264d473c176c457ab4658f6bbd47774c&pvs=4)

   <br>